andreipopescufilimon/WRO2025_Future_Engineers/README.md

 ## 🛠️ Power and Sense Management <a id="power-and-sense-management"></a>

 The robot's **power and sensing system** is designed for **efficiency, precision, and adaptability**.
-It consists of an **Arduino Nano ESP32, a Li-Po battery, MPU-6050 IMU, OpenMV H7 Camera, motors, and a voltage regulator**, all working together to ensure **stable operation and accurate navigation**.
+It consists of an **Arduino Nano ESP32, a Li-Po battery, BMI088 IMU, OpenMV H7 Camera, motors(drive motor and servo motor), and a voltage regulator**, all working together to ensure **stable operation and accurate navigation**.

 Each component has been carefully selected to provide **optimal performance**, minimize power consumption, and ensure **reliability in competition environments**.